websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/publications/creating-and-managing-publications.md

 ### Permissions

 Select *Permissions* to assign publication specific permissions to User roles in your instance.
 Permissions configured in this way are scoped to the individual publication.
+By default, most Users cannot create or access Publications, though you can manually configure Users roles to grant wider accessibility.

 ### Delete